How to Trade Bitcoin Perfectly: 27 Ideas That Will Earn You a LotCryptocurrency

 Chart reading is mandatory for identifying market trends.

-So be sure to learn all the terms related to Bitcoin trading: opening price, closing price, price direction, trending range, order book, stick candles, etc.
+So be sure to learn all the terms related to Bitcoin trading: opening price, closing price, price direction, trending range, order book, stick candles, etc. There are some great online educational resources for learning these terms and about how Bitcoin works.

 Take the time to learn the linear and logarithmic Bitcoin chart, as they help you get a more comprehensive picture of the market and assess long-term trends.